OpenSMTPD/table-stdio/README.md

 # table-stdio

+> This repository is archived.
+Since OpenSMTPD 7.6 the stdio protocol
+> is the default one and this experiment is no longer needed.

 The *stdio* table is conceptually similar to `table-socketmap` in
 OpenSMTPD-extras: it allows to write programs that implements the tables api speaking a simple text-based protocol.